SecwatchERS/mapples/documentation-payload/mapples/contributing/Tasks.md

         pass
 ```

 Of note, if your command requires one or more dependencies to be loaded into the agent, you should specify them in the list of `dependencies` that are defined under `MyCommandCommand["attributes"]`.
-To perform task delegation, see Mythic documentation, or other examples of script only commands in Apollo, such as `pth`, `dcsync`, `mimikatz`, and otherwise.
+To perform task delegation, see Mythic documentation, or other examples of script only commands in Mapples, such as `pth`, `dcsync`, `mimikatz`, and otherwise.

 ## Atomic Tasks

 Atomic tasks are defined as new tasks to be added in the core of the agent.
 These types of tasks have no dependencies and are discrete taskings in and of themselves.
-New atomic tasks should be created under the `Tasks` project of the Apollo solution, as `my_command.cs`.
+New atomic tasks should be created under the `Tasks` project of the Mapples solution, as `my_command.cs`.
 This new file should contain a class, `public class my_command`, that inherits from the `Tasking` base class.

 ### Tasking Base Class